A no-go theorem for irreversibility along single-branch collapse dynamics: Reversibility

 \begin{remark} The map $[v] \mapsto V(t,\tau)$ defines a local steering operator in $\mathbb{P}(\cal H)$, mapping $U(\tau_1,\tau_0) [u]$ to any nearby state $[v]$ via a unitary rotation with linear scaling of the generator norm in the FS metric.
 This reflects the unitary group's transitive action on $\mathbb{P}(\cal H)$, ensuring all nearby states are reachable \cite{bengtsson2017geometry}. \end{remark}

 The following result is key to our reasoning.
-For the proof, see Appendix.
-The proof is a refinement of that of Theorem~3.9 in~\cite{della2025chains}.
-To make the present work independent, we cover it in detail without relying on the proof of the weaker result. \begin{theorem} Assume that $D$ is an admissible and compatible selector.
+For the proof, see Section~\ref{sec_proof}. \begin{theorem} Assume that $D$ is an admissible and compatible selector.
 Then the dynamical system $(\mathbb{P}(\mathcal{H}),T_{U,D})$ has a strongly chain-recurrent point and a topologically closed, invariant, strongly chain-transitive subsystem. \end{theorem}

 The following result establishes that we can construct chains in $(\mathbb{P}(\mathcal{H}),T_{U,D})$ with unitary perturbations having arbitrary small energetic cost.

 \begin{theorem} Consider the dynamical system $(\mathbb{P}(\mathcal{H}),T_{U,D})$.
 For every pair $[u],[v]\in \mathbb{P}(\mathcal{H})$ with $[u]\,\mathcal{SC}_d\,[v]$ and every $\epsilon>0$, there exists a finite family of self-adjoint, time-dependent perturbations $\{\Delta H_{\epsilon_k}(t)\}_{k=1}^{N-1}$ satisfying